AlexBAV/corsl/README.md

 #include <corsl/cancel.h>
 ```

+**Breaking Change**: Cancellation support has been reworked and new API is not compatible with previous version.

 **Note**: Including `cancel.h` will add dependency on `Boost.Intrusive` header-only library.

-Cancellation in `corsl` is provided by means of two classes: `cancellation_token_source` and `cancellation_token`.
+Cancellation in `corsl` is provided by means of three classes: `cancellation_source`, `cancellation_token` and `cancellation_subscription<>`.

+#### `cancellation_source`

-An object of `cancellation_token_source` class should be created outside of a coroutine the user is going to cancel and a reference to it should be passed to the coroutine by any possible means.
-To cancel any coroutine that "depends" on this token source, its `cancel` method should be called.
+An object of `cancellation_source` type must be created outside of a coroutine.
+It is always external to a coroutine.
+A reference to `cancellation_source` is usually passed to coroutine (or made available to it by any other means, for example, as class member variable).

+A connected cancellation source may be created by calling `create_connected_source`.
+When a source is cancelled, all connected sources are cancelled as well.

+To cancel a source, call its `cancel` method.
 This method returns immediately.
-If the caller needs to block until the actual cancellation occurs, it should call `future<T>::get` or `future<T>::wait` methods after cancelling a token source object.
+If the caller needs to block until the actual cancellation occurs, it should use `future<T>::get` or `future<T>::wait` methods after cancelling a token source object.

-In addition, a "connected" cancellation source may be created by calling `create_connected_source`.
-When a source is cancelled, all connected sources are cancelled as well.
+#### `cancellation_token`

-A coroutine that supports cancellation needs to create an instance of `cancellation_token` class on its stack, passing it the reference to the source object.
-It has to do it this way:
+A coroutine that supports cancellation needs to associate itself with a cancellation source by creating an instance of `cancellation_token` class on its stack, passing it the reference to the source object.
+The source object must be *awaited* before passing it to a token constructor:

 ```C++
 corsl::cancellation_token_source source;